Pope Urban IV

 Pope Urban IV (Urbanus; c.
 1195 – 2 October 1264), born James Pantaleon (Jacques Pantaléon), was head of the Catholic Church and ruler of the Papal States from 29 August 1261 to his death three years later.
-He was elected pope without being a cardinal; he was the first to be elected in such a way, and this would occur for only 5 more popes afterwards (Gregory X, Celestine V, Urban V, Clement V, and Urban VI).
+He was elected pope without being a cardinal; he was the first to be elected in such a way, and this would occur for only 5 more popes afterwards (Gregory X, Celestine V, Clement V, Urban V, and Urban VI).

 Early career

 Pantaléon was the son of a cobbler of Troyes, France.
 He studied theology and common law in Paris and was appointed a canon of Laon and later Archdeacon of Liège.
 At the First Council of Lyon (1245), he attracted the attention of Pope Innocent IV, who sent him twice on missions to Germany.
 In one of these missions, he negotiated the Treaty of Christburg between the pagan Prussians and the Teutonic Knights.
 He became Bishop of Verdun in 1253.
 In 1255, Pope Alexander IV made him Latin Patriarch of Jerusalem.

 Pantaléon returned from Jerusalem, which was in dire straits, and was at Viterbo seeking help for the oppressed Christians in the East when Alexander IV died.
 After a three-month vacancy, the eight cardinals of the Sacred College chose him to succeed Alexander IV in a papal election on 29 August 1261.
 He chose the regnal name of Urban IV, and was crowned in the church of Santa Maria a Gradi on September 4.